DataTools Anti-Human Trafficking

 Breaches of this Policy

-All suspected breaches will be investigated, and appropriate disciplinary and remedial action taken.
 Employees who do not strictly comply with this policy may face disciplinary action, including formal warnings and termination.
 Suppliers, contractors and sub-contractors who do not strictly comply with this policy may face termination of their contracts and discontinuation of their business with DataTools.